wp-plugins/skedmaker-online-scheduling/readme.txt

 4. Click the "Save Blackout Dates" button.
 5. Your calendar will now block appointments from being scheduled inside the range you selected.

+= How do I change the language? =
+Sorry, Skedmaker is currently only available in English.
+Future updates will support other languages.

 = How do I suggest a new feature to add to Skedmaker? = visit http://www.skedmaker.com and select "Contact" to send us your comments and suggestions.